-Qualitative inquiry typically focuses in depth on relatively small samples, even single cases, selected purposefully.
-(Patton 2002, p.
-230)
+Qualitative inquiry typically focuses in depth on relatively small samples, even single cases, selected for a quite specific purpose.
+(Patton 2015, p.
+264)

 A crucial point in qualitative research is to select the research participants meaningfully and strategically, instead of attempting to make statistical comparisons or to 'create a representative sample' (Carpenter & Suto 2008, p.
-80; Patton 2002).
+80; Patton 2015).

-The important question to ask when deciding about the sample size in qualitative research is whether the sample provides enough data to allow the research questions or aims to be thoroughly addressed (Mason 2002).
-In phenomenological research, for example, Todres (2005, pp. 109-10) maintains that sampling within this enquiry is about 'quality' but not 'size'.
-The aim of phenomenological research is not to count how many people have had a particular experience or to make quantitative comparisons between different populations of people.
+The important question to ask when deciding about the sample size in qualitative research is whether the sample provides enough data to allow the research questions or aims to be thoroughly addressed (Mason 2018; Hennink et al. 2019; Thomas & Mukherjee 2019).
+Phenomenological research-for example, Todres (2005, pp. 109-10)-maintains that sampling within this enquiry is about 'quality' but not 'size'.
+The aim of phenomenological research is:

+not to count how many people have had a particular experience or to make quantitative comparisons between different populations of people.
 Rather, the aim is to understand a phenomenon more deeply through adequate exposure to the qualities of the phenomena that are given by the living of the phenomenon.